-Section I - The Company's Annual Data and Compound Growth Percentage by Category.

-Section II - Comparative Analysis of the Company to a select group of appropriate gas utilities.
+- Section I The Company's Annual Data and Compound Growth Percentage by Category. - Section II Comparative Analysis of the Company to a select group of appropriate electric utilities.

 Categories of the data presented must include the following but will not be limited to these items alone: